risan/laravel-auth-service/README.md

 * **auth_event_listener_class**

   This configuration tells the service provider which authentication event listener class to use.
 By default it will use the provided `AuthService\AuthEventListener` class.
-However you may also override it with your own event listener implementation as long as it confronts the `AuthService\Contracts\AuthEventListener` interface.
+However you may also override it with your own event listener implementation as long as it confronts the `AuthService\Contracts\AuthEventListenerInterface` contract.

 * **login_failed_message**